 - We provide clarity and insight into the tax risks, processes, compliance and reporting obligations in our internal governance structure and to our board of directors.

-- McCormick’s brands are key to its success and we want to ensure that its reputation is not impacted by any aggressive tax positions.
+- McCormick’s brands are key to its success and we ensure that its reputation is not impacted by any aggressive tax positions.

 Risk management and governance arrangements

 As part of a large multinational group, the UK Group can be exposed to a variety of tax risks.
 These include, amongst others, legislative and regulatory changes, uncertainty in the interpretation of tax law, operational and compliance risks, and the impact of these risks on the reputation of our brands.
-We minimise these risks, through ensuring we have the appropriate level of resources, including IT systems, training for employees so that the work can be carried out to be fully compliant with the applicable laws.
+We minimise these risks, by ensuring we have the appropriate level of resources, including IT systems, and training for employees so that the work can be carried out in full compliance with the applicable laws.

 Our tax department supports the commercial needs of the business.
-The department engages with the relevant business functions to assess the tax treatment of the relevant transaction or new business strategy.
+The department engages with the relevant business functions to assess the tax treatment of transactions or new business strategy.
 Where more than two legal options are available and fully align with the commercial reality of the transaction, the most tax efficient method may be pursued.
 This may mean that, amongst other things, certain tax reliefs or exemptions are claimed.
-McCormick’s tax department’s vision and mission statement is that McCormick always makes business or commercial and financial decisions on a tax sensitive/optimization basis.
+McCormick’s tax departments vision and mission statement is that McCormick always makes business or commercial and financial decisions on a tax sensitive/optimization basis.

 Attitude towards risk